BlueBrain/NeuroMorphoVis/info/panels/mesh-panel.md

 ### Edges

 Due to manual tracing artifacts, neuronal morphology skeletons are normally reconstructed with sharp edges between the different samples.
-This issue reduces the realism of the generated meshes, in particular for close up renderings.
-To remove these artifacts, we introduced an option to apply a vertex smoothing filter that smooths those hard edges while preserving the geometry of the topology and connectivity of the morphology skeleton.
+This issue reduces the realism of the generated meshes, in particular when the meshes are used to create close up renderings.
+To remove these artifacts, we introduced an option to apply a vertex smoothing filter that smooths the hard edges while preserving the geometry and topology the morphology skeleton.

-The edges can ve __Sharp__ or __Curvy__.
+The edges can be _Sharp_ or _Curvy_.

 + __Sharp__
-Preserve the angles between the edges and create sharp edges.
+Preserve the angles between the edges.

 + __Curvy__
 Apply vertex smoothing filter to the reconstructed mesh to make the edges look curvy and realistic.